 In addition Norwich City Council may make a judgement in individual cases that exceptional circumstances are not solely based on economic viability.
-Even where the CIL may give rise to an unacceptable impact on the economic viability of the chargeable development, the Council may also require a demonstration of wider regeneration benefits and/or the need for the applicant to show that a particular site has to be brought forward imminently in order to achieve wider benefits.
+Even where the CIL may give rise to an unacceptable impact on the economic viability of the chargeable development, the Council may also require a demonstration of wider community and regeneration benefits including the delivery of affordable homes and community facilities and/or the need for the applicant to show that a particular site has to be brought forward imminently in order to achieve wider benefits.

 The Regulations require that there must be a planning obligation in place in relation to the planning permission which permits the chargeable development.
 A person claiming relief must be an owner of a material interest in the relevant land.
-Any claim for relief must be submitted in writing, using the appropriate form, and must be received and approved by Norwich City Council before commencement of the chargeable development.
+Any claim for relief must be submitted in writing, using the appropriate form, and must be received and approved by Norwich City Council before commencement of the chargeable development1.
 Any claim must be accompanied by:

-- a) an assessment carried out by an independent person, of the economic viability of the chargeable development and the cost of complying with the planning obligation, - b) an explanation of why payment of the chargeable amount would have an unacceptable impact on the economic viability of that development - c) an apportionment assessment (if there is more than one material interest in the relevant land); and - d) A declaration that the claimant has sent a copy of the completed claim form to the owners of the other material interest in the relevant land (if any).
+- a) an assessment carried out by an independent person2, of the economic viability of the chargeable development and the cost of complying with the planning obligation, - b) an explanation of why payment of the chargeable amount would have an unacceptable impact on the economic viability of that development - c) an apportionment assessment (if there is more than one material interest in the relevant land) ; and - d) A declaration that the claimant has sent a copy of the completed claim form to the owners of the other material interest in the relevant land (if any).